vonnieda/esp32-example-wifi-softap-and-sta/README.md

 ## Troubleshooting

-For any technical queries, please open an [issue](https://github.com/espressif/esp-idf/issues) on GitHub.
-We will get back to you soon.
+For any technical queries, please open an [issue](https://github.com/vonnieda/esp32-example-wifi-softap-and-sta/issues) on GitHub.